mattmc3/zshrc.d/README.md

 **A: One method is to prefix any files that have to load last with `zz-`.**

-_Q: How do I keep a file in my .zshrc.d directory, but prevent it from being sourced?_
+_Q: How do I keep a file in my zshrc.d directory, but prevent it from being sourced?_

 **A: Files prefixed with a tilde (~) are skipped by this plugin.**